-recovery and business continuity processes.

-Often businesses create Business Continuity

-plan that depends on just a few people and fail

-to identify and cross-train a pool of employees

-that are capable of responding in an
+Often businesses create Business Continuity plan that depends on just a few people and fail to identify and cross-train a pool of employees that are capable of responding in an emergency.

-emergency.

-3. Failure to create alternative communication

-processes when your primary communication

-infrastructure is lost.

-4. Failure to have adequate backup power -

-ensure that generators and power supply units

-are serviced and maintained.

-5. Failure to know which resources need to be

-restored first. - Try to install mission critical

-applications that will allow most of parts of your

-business to operational.

-6. Failure to have adequate physical

-documentation of your Business Continuity plan.

-Ensure that every process is well documented

-and describe the location of all system

-resources needed to accomplish the recovery.

-7. Failure to validate the adequacy of your

-backups.
-Perform backups and restores regular

-intervals to test integrity of the backups.
+- Failure to create alternative communication processes when your primary communication infrastructure is lost. - Failure to have adequate backup power ensure that generators and power supply units are serviced and maintained. - Failure to know which resources need to be restored first. - Try to install mission critical applications that will allow most of parts of your business to operational. - Failure to have adequate physical documentation of your Business Continuity plan.
+Ensure that every process is well documented and describe the location of all system resources needed to accomplish the recovery. - Failure to validate the adequacy of your backups.
+Perform backups and restores regular intervals to test integrity of the backups. - Failure to test your Business Continuity plan.
+Schedule and unscheduled tests from basic power failures to catastrophic events has to be perform, so that those involve are familiar with the drill. - Failure to have passwords available to the Business Continuity team.
+Passwords need to be stored in at least two separate geographically, secure locations and ensure

+tha at more than one IT personnel has access to

+all passwords and codes.

-8. Failure to test your Business Continuity plan.
+10.Fa ilure to keep your Business Continuity plan

-Schedule and unscheduled tests from basic

-power failures to catastrophic events has to be

-perform, so that those involve are familiar with

-the drill.

-9. Failure to have passwords available to the

-Business Continuity team.
-Passwords need to

-be stored in at least two separate

-geographically, secure locations and ensure

-that more than one IT personnel has access to all passwords and codes.10.
-Failure to keep your Business Continuity plan up to date.
-A BCP needs to be updated as business include new applications in there day to day running's.After the September 2001 attack on the WorldNoakes-Fry (2001)
+up to date.
+A BCP needs to be updated as

-10. Failure to keep your Business Continuity plan up to date.
-A BCP needs to be updated as business include new applications in there day to day running's.
+bu siness include new applications in there day

 to day running's.

-to day running's.

-After the September 2001 attack on the World Noakes-Fry (2001)
+After t he September 2001 attack on the World Noakes-Fry (2001)

 Trade Centre most companies were not able to

-recover after a disaster as most of the key players
+recove er after a disaster as most of the key players

-were not available
+were i not available

-Top five ways to fail at Business Continuity (Hutton & Rupert,
+Top fi ve ways to fail at Business Continuity (Hutton & Rupert,

 1. Failing to understand the business.
 Not 2009)

 knowing the business processes and to

 identify business critical applications can

 cause delays in the restore process.

 2. Executing methodology instead of managing

 a program - Most companies' purchase BCP

 tools which allow them to calculate the BIA

 based on questions asked to various

 business owners.
 The planning tool provides

 both an embedded methodology and a set of

 templates to assist in the planning efforts.
 In

 the event of a disaster they should follow

 what the toll recommended and not a

 methodology.

 3. Unnecessarily using Business Continuity

 Jargon - Keep it simple and avoid using

 acronyms

 4. Unrealistic Recovery Objectives

 5. Failing to Create a Culture of Business

 Continuity